CarlosNZ/fig-tree-evaluator/README.md

 `children` array: `[urlObject, parameterKeys, ...values, returnProperty]`

 - `urlObject`: either a url string, or an object structured as `{url: <string>, headers: <object>}` (if additional headers are required)
-- `parameterKeys`: an array of strings representing the keys of any query parameters
+- `parameterKeys`: an array of strings representing the keys of any query parameters (or just a single string if only one)
 - `...values`: one value for each key specified in `parameterKeys`
 - `returnProperty` (optional): as above